grantralls/advent-of-code/README.md

 ## Running Solutions

 Each folder is an individual node program duplicated from `Day-template`.
-To run a solution cd into the directory, install the dependencies with `npm i`, then run `npm run start`
+To run a solution do the following.

+1. `cd` into the solution directory of choice
+2. Install the dependencies with `npm i`
+3. Run `npm run start`